CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

 # Exercise 1: Deploying Azure Arc Data Controller with direct connectivity mode and Azure Arc-enabled SQLMI business critical
   Duration: 45 Minutes

-In this exercise you will be connecting to an existing Kubernetes cluster to Azure using Azure Arc-enabled Kubernetes.
-You will also deploy an Azure data controller in direct connectivity mode to a custom location using Azure portal and Azure CLI, and later you will be creating the Azure Arc-enabled SQLMI business critical
+In this exercise you will be connecting an existing Kubernetes cluster to Azure using Azure Arc-enabled Kubernetes.
+You will be deploying an Azure data controller in direct connectivity mode to a custom location using Azure portal and Azure CLI, and later you will be creating the Azure Arc-enabled SQLMI business critical on top of the Azure Arc Data Controller.

 # Connect an existing Kubernetes cluster to Azure using Azure Arc-enabled Kubernetes